Thanos vs. Night King: Here's who'd win

 Endgame confirms Captain America as my favorite Avenger: Steve Rogers reminds us again that it’s not the star-spangled suit and Vibranium shield that make a hero.

-Discuss: Game of Thrones Night King vs. Thanos: Here's who'd win in a fight
+Discuss: Thanos vs. Night King from Game of Thrones: Here's who'd win in a fight

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.